VoltRipper

 • Off-road only.
 No street kit as sold (see our legality guide).

-• Style + performance value (its strengths): genuine 72V/8 kW performance and a light chassis, wrapped in a design that stands out, for value-tier money.
+• Style + performance value (its strengths): genuine 72V/8 kW performance, a real 2.5 kWh (72V/35Ah) pack, and a light chassis, wrapped in a design that stands out — strong spec-per-dollar.

 Who it's for — and who should skip it

-Buy it if you want standout retro looks with real Sur-Ron-class performance for value-tier money, and you'll verify the battery spec before purchase.
+Buy it if you want standout retro looks with real Sur-Ron-class performance for value-tier money — its 72V/35Ah pack is now verified.

 Skip it if you want a documented, verified spec sheet, the deepest aftermarket (that's Sur-Ron), or maximum power per dollar (look at the Apollo RFN Ares).